 - Be fully present and alive in this moment

-There is over 30 years of research which indicates mindfulness training can have a significant therapeutic effect for those experiencing stress, anxiety, high blood pressure, depression, chronic pain, migraines, heart conditions, diabetes and other ailments.
+There is over 30 years of research, much of it specifically studying MBSR, which indicates mindfulness training can have a significant therapeutic effect for those experiencing stress, anxiety, high blood pressure, depression, chronic pain, migraines, heart conditions, diabetes and other ailments.
 In addition, participants typically report feeling more alive, more "in-tune" with themselves and others.

 The course consist of nine weekly sessions, each lasting approximately 2 ¾ hours.
 The first of the nine sessions is free, open to anyone who wishes to learn about mindfulness, and also serves as an orientation for those who choose to continue with the remaining eight weeks.
 In addition to the classes, there is a day-long silent retreat near the end of the course to help deepen participants' experience.